 What is ACE?

-- The American Council on Education (ACE) is the major coordinating body for the nation’s colleges and universities.
-ACE, founded in 1918, represents more than 1,600 college and university presidents and the executives at related associations, and is the only major higher education association to represent all types of U.S. accredited, degree-granting institutions: two-year and four-year, public and private.
+- ACE is a membership organization that mobilizes the higher education community to shape effective public policy and foster innovative, high-quality practice.
+As the major coordinating body for the nation’s colleges and universities, our strength lies in our diverse membership of more than 1,700 colleges and universities, related associations, and other organizations in America and abroad.
+ACE is the only major higher education association to represent all types of U.S. accredited, degree-granting institutions: two-year and four-year, public and private.
+Our members educate two out of every three students in all accredited, degree-granting U.S. institutions.

 What is ACUE?